ankur-ray23/ankur-ray23/README.md

 ## 💡 About Me
 I’m a data-driven problem solver passionate about transforming business challenges into measurable impact through **machine learning**, **statistical modeling**, and **data storytelling**.
 My work bridges the gap between analytics and strategy — enabling smarter decisions and scalable systems across industries.

-Currently, I’m pursuing my Master’s at CMU Tepper, where I combine rigorous quantitative methods with product thinking to build robust analytical solutions that create tangible business value.
+I recently graduated with my Master’s from CMU Tepper, where I combined rigorous quantitative methods with product thinking to build robust analytical solutions that created tangible business value.

 ---